-Regional Context

-Wonthaggi is located in the Bass Coast Shire approximately 135 kilometres from the Melbourne CBD and currently has a population of 35,534 (2020 .id consulting).
-It has a mix of commercial, industrial, open space and public parks, a large foot print of residential area.

-Plan Melbourne sets out the State’s strategic vision for population and employment growth in the city of Melbourne and state of Victoria through to 2050.
-Policy 7.1.2 of Plan Melbourne identifies peri-urban areas that have the potential to accommodate housing and employment generating development, including Wonthaggi.
-The policy states:

-‘Peri-urban towns can provide an affordable and attractive alternative to metropolitan living.
-However, strategies need to be developed for the timely delivery of state and local infrastructure to support growth and protect their significant amenity.

-Most importantly, development in peri-urban areas must also be in keeping with local character, attractiveness and amenity.
-Growth boundaries should be established for each town to avoid urban sprawl and protect agricultural land and environmental assets’ (Plan Melbourne 2017-2050)

-Wonthaggi has established itself as a regional hub providing for employment, education, health, sports and recreation.
-It is host to a large employment base and serves the surrounding towns including Dalyston, Kilcunda, Cape Paterson and Inverloch as well as the rural hinterland, and parts of South Gippsland through its supermarkets, hospital, schools and markets.

 Local Context & Surrounding Areas

-The majority of the Wonthaggi North East precinct is comprised of and existing rural area in the Wonthaggi North East Growth Area and covers the locality of Wonthaggi.
+The Wonthaggi North East precinct is generally existing rural land.
 The land within the precinct is made up of properties zoned farming, general residential, low density residential, commercial 2 zone, industrial 1 zone and public use zones.
-The majority of the land zoned general residential and commercial 2 zone is also encumbered by the Development Plan Overlay Schedule 21 (Wonthaggi North East Growth Area).
+The majority of the land zoned general residential and commercial 2 zone is also covered by the Development Plan Overlay Schedule 21 (Wonthaggi North East Growth Area).

 The precinct sits within the north-eastern extent of Wonthaggi with views of the Strzelecki ranges and foothills.
 The precinct is bounded by the Heslop Road immediately north and Powlett River further north, Fuller Road to the west, Bass Highway runs in an east-west direction within the southern extent of the precinct and the Korumburra-Wonthaggi Road runs diagonally in a north south direction within the north west extent of the precinct.

-Wonthaggi’s is historically known as a State Coal Mine town with a rich and diverse heritage.
+Wonthaggi is historically known as a State Coal Mine town with a rich and diverse heritage.
 The State Coal Mine was open in Wonthaggi in 1909.
 By 1912, the mine employed 1,200 workers who moved to the town with their families.
 This led to the early construction of civic buildings like churches, the Workers Club, Wonthaggi Hospital, the Union Theatre and several other buildings across Wonthaggi which are significant at a state and local level.

 Road infrastructure within the township is largely the legacy of previous land use practices such as the co-location of industrial land with an internal highway system and also the necessity for highways to traverse the town centres for convenience purposes.
-The Wonthaggi-Dalyston Structure Plan 2008 dealt with this issue through the identification of a bypass route through the Wonthaggi North East Growth Area.
-The structure plan also encouraged the consolidation of the industrial land use to the outskirts of Wonthaggi which was implemented through Amendment C113 in 2010.

-Wonthaggi is the largest town within the Bass Coast Shire and is the municipality’s regional centre.
+Wonthaggi is the largest town within the Bass Coast Shire and is the municipality’s regional centre (see Figure 4).
 The town has the employment, shopping and business environment of a Regional Centre, having multiple supermarkets, national chain store retail and independent traders.